Mastermindless/Scanpy_scTYPE/README.md

 You need:

+A decent notebook.
+I ran on a M3 with 36Gb.

 1. scRNA_datat.loom files

 2. annotations.csv files for each cell code with machin CellID if you want to do cell annotations